Table of Contents

 mark an upper bound (not `<='!).
 This will avoid possible

-problems due unrelated PKGREVISION
+problems due unrelated PKGREVISION bumps not

 related to security fixes.
 Lower bounds can be added too, using